criveraalvarez/IoT_CWE-CAPEC_Dataset/README.md

-Converting the structured dataset-0 into a text-based dataset yielded the Only-IoT dataset.
-In Figure 1, we show an extract of two records from the same device generated from two different sources.
+Figure 1 shows an extract of two records from the same device generated from two different sources.
+We show an extract of records the Only-IoT DS contains; the first record shows an example obtained from the NVD, and the second shows an example of structured text together using the Vulnerabilities DB and ZoomEye engine

 **Figure 1.
 Extract of records from the Only-IoT Dataset. **

 ![CWE_DS_Combined](https://user-images.githubusercontent.com/7439960/197088114-8f28bc4b-92f3-435a-a7be-819f75d2a1f2.png)

 The first record shows an example from the NVD (the CVE description text as the source and the associated CWEs as the target (classes to predict).
 The second record shows an example of text (from string-based features) extracted from the structured dataset (Table 1).

-The Only-IoT dataset contains information related to IoT devices; hence, we branded it the "Only-IoT Dataset."
+Since this dataset contains information related to only IoT devices, we branded this dataset as Only-IoT DS.
+We used the whole NVD as a separate dataset and extracted the text of each vulnerability and the corresponding weakness(es).
+This dataset contains information about many systems, not just IoT; therefore, we named it the All-Systems DS.

-Furthermore, in an effort to have a bigger dataset and since the NVD contains thousands of records with text, we used the text associated with each vulnerability as the source and the linked CWEs as a target.
-This dataset contains information about many systems, not just IoT; therefore, we named it "the All-Systems Dataset."
-In Table 2, we disclose the number of records each DS contains; and in Table 3, we provide the statistics of each dataset.
+Table 2 discloses the number of records each DS contains, and Table 3 provides the statistics of each dataset.

 **Table 2.
 Datasets and their respective record counts.**